opengitorg/openmr-git-course/_episodes/03-history.md

 than `<commit>` from your history.
 There is clearly potential here to lose work, so use this command with care.

-Let's try that on our paper, using the same example as before.
+Let's try that on our article, using the same example as before.
 Now we have two commits which we want to abandon: the commit outlining the unreliable instrumentation, and the subsequent revert commit.
 We can achieve this by resetting to the last commit we want to keep.